DivyanshAgarwal7/Spam-Detection-System/README.md

 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPL-3.0 License.

 You are free to use, modify, and distribute this project for personal or commercial use, provided that proper credit is given.

-For more details, see the [LICENSE](LICENSE) file.
+For more details, see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0) file.